bingecraft-net/velocity-discord-relay/README.md

-# Cheaper Netherite Repair
+# Nether Regions

-Cheaper Netherite Repair is a Minecraft server plugin that adds cheaper anvil repairs for netherite tools.
+Nether Regions is a Minecraft server plugin that enables linking regions of the nether to different worlds upon nether portal transport and disallowing nether portal transport outside of those regions.
+It is intended to be used with multiple overworlds with world borders where the nether is a mode of transport between them.

 ## demo

-The Cheaper Netherite Repair plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).
+The Nether Regions plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).

 ## installation

 ```
-git clone git@github.com:arctair/cheaper-netherite-repair.git
+git clone git@github.com:arctair/nether-regions.git
-cd cheaper-netherite-repair
+cd nether-regions
 mvn clean package
 ```

-In the `target` directory there will now be a file called `cheaper-netherite-repair-$version.jar`.
+In the `target` directory there will now be a file called `nether-regions-$version.jar`.
 Put this in your Bukkit server's `plugins` directory and start the server to activate the plugin.